 Digitally excluded clients

 Some clients will be digitally excluded (ie, unable to interact digitally with HMRC due to age, disability, remoteness of location or for any other reason, including religious beliefs).
-Such clients (or their agent on their behalf) can request a paper return but where an agent is involved it may be better to use the telephone process described below to set up the CGT UK property account and authorise the agent as that will give the agent full access to the CGT UK property account digital service which filing a paper return does not.
+Such clients (or their agent on their behalf) can request a paper return.
+However, where an agent is involved, it may be better to use the telephone process described below to set up the CGT UK property account and authorise the agent.
+Authorising an agent will give the agent full ongoing access to the CGT UK property account digital service.
+Filing a paper return does not provide this access.

 HMRC can also offer support to clients who do have online access but who are unable to complete the necessary steps online.

 The assistance given on the phone depends on whether helpline staff consider the individual to be digitally excluded - so that all the work needs to be done by HMRC - or if they can be assisted by HMRC to set up the government gateway credentials and manage the process.
-HMRC helpline staff triage calls and refer appropriate cases to HMRC’s Extra Support team for support.
+HMRC helpline staff triage calls and refer appropriate cases to HMRC’s Extra Support team and Tax Technicians for support.
 In practice, agents may prefer to assist their digitally excluded clients through the process, rather than pass them over to HMRC.

-- The agent asks their client to contact HMRC’s helpline 0300 200 3300 to register for a CGT UK property account.
+- The agent asks their client to contact HMRC’s helpline on 0300 200 3300 to register for a CGT UK property account.

-- HMRC’s helpline adviser will confirm that client is digitally excluded and refer them to HMRC’s Extra Support service.
+- HMRC’s helpline adviser will confirm that client is digitally excluded and refer them to Tax Technician.